 - Access to new (organic) markets

+On newly acquired area, land preparation would involve clearing, uprooting of stumps and preparation of ground for planting.
 The large mass of plant residues that is produced as a result of the land preparation could serve as a good mulching material and organic fertilizer for the soil.

 Organic land preparation strictly adheres to standards.
 Burning is an unacceptable practice in organic land preparation.